Compound Aggregations

 CASE WHEN count > 0 THEN sum/count ELSE 0 END for AVG, or CASE WHEN sum_of_weights > 0 THEN weighted_sum / sum_of_weights ELSE 0 END for WEIGHTED_AVG) - Use

-ARRAY_UNION_AGG for array aggregations to maintain deduplication - Be aware of warehouse-specific syntax differences for array operations
+ARRAY_UNION_AGG for array aggregations to maintain deduplication - Be aware of warehouse-specific syntax differences for array and boolean operations

 - Verify incremental results match full refresh results